cdelv/Vector3D/README.md

 # Vector3D (beta)
 (Some small performace tweeks are on the way)

 A C++ fast and lightweight 3D vector library.

-This library is made for scientific usage, then, all vector components are of type double.
-On the future, for applications that don't need high precision, there will be a library called `fastvector.h` that uses floats instead. usage will be the same, althoug the data type will be `fvector3D`.
+All vector components are of type double.

 # Usage
 On your C++ code include the file.